-It’s all well and good to build a collection of expensive, aged wines but if you’ve left out your favourites then what is really the point?
+It’s all well and good to build a collection of aged, valuable wines or wines for a wine investment, but if you’ve left out your favourites then what is really the point?

 We recommend getting a few bottles of wine that you know you’re going to drink and enjoy, and going from there.
 Don’t lose focus of what tastes you actually enjoy, and don’t spend a fortune on a collection that you are never going to touch.